Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Industry & CommerceNotable Buildings.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical month for this entry is February 1773.

 Location.
 39° 33.622′ N, 120° 49.721′ W. Marker is in Downieville, California, in Sierra County.
-Marker is on Main Street (State Highway 49) near Sunnyside Street, on the left when traveling east.
+It is on Main Street (State Highway 49) near Sunnyside Street, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 272 Main Street, Downieville CA 95936, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Downieville Veterans Memorial (a few steps from this marker); Henness Pass Road - Downieville (within shouting distance of this marker); Craycroft Building (within shouting distance of this marker); St. Charles Hotel
+At least 8 other markers are within walking distance of this marker: Downieville Veterans Memorial (a few steps from this marker); Henness Pass Road - Downieville (within shouting distance of this marker); Craycroft Building (within shouting distance of this marker); St. Charles Hotel

 Paid Advertisement